IBM-Cloud/tekton-toolchain/lab2-parameters/README.md

 | https://github.com/powellquiring/tekton | master | lab2-parameters |

 - Select the **Triggers** panel and add manual triggers for all EventListeners.
 Name the trigger the same as the EventListener name.
 This will result in the following:
+  - n010-task-environment
-  - task-default-variable
+  - n020-task-default-variable
-  - pipeline-supplied-variable
+  - n030-pipeline-supplied-variable
-  - user-defined-variable
+  - n040-user-defined-variable
-  - user-defined-secret-variable
+  - n050-user-defined-secret-variable

 Hit **Save**.

 ## Environment for a Task
-The **Enviroment properties** stored in the pipeline configuration can be placed directly into the environment of a Task.
-Notice that the **Secure property** is referenced through secretKeyRef and secure-properties while the **Text property** and **Text area property** are accessed through configMapKeyRef and environment-properties:
+The **Enviroment properties** stored in the console UI pipeline configuration can be placed directly into the environment of a Task.
+Notice that the **Secure property** is referenced through secretKeyRef and secure-properties while the **Text property** and **Text area property** are accessed through configMapKeyRef and environment-properties in the code below:

 ```
 apiVersion: tekton.dev/v1beta1